Whole House Repiping Cost

 What’s the Average Cost of Repiping a House?

-Most whole-home repipes cost $4,000 to $15,000.
+Most whole-home repipes cost $4,000 to $15,000 with an average around $7,500.
 Price depends on material, home size, and access.
-On average, costs range from $2 to $6 per linear foot, including both materials and labor.

 Repiping prices tend to stay near the national average because of the region’s moderate labor rates and widespread use of PEX piping.
 Smaller single-story homes with simple layouts may cost closer to $4,000, while large two-story or slab-foundation homes can exceed $12,000 due to extra wall or floor access work.